 I originally built this single tenant net lease (NNN) valuation Excel model back in 2016.
-Based on some feedback from a few of our readers, I’ve since made a few updates.
+Based on some feedback from a few of our readers, I’ve since made quite a few updates (see v2.0 updates video below).
 This model is an attempt to re-think how the industry underwrites single-tenant net lease investments.

 The model is different from your typical discounted cash flow model (DCF) in that I use three discount rates rather than one.
 This is to account for the varying risk profiles of the credit, speculative, and residual cash flow of your typical single tenant net lease (STNL) investment.
 I also include modules to calculate an appropriate discount rate for the credit-based cash flows and to value the building at the end of the lease term.

 For purposes of this post, I use single tenant net lease and single tenant NNN lease interchangeably.
 I’m referring to properties out-fitted/built to be occupied by one specific tenant.
 That tenant is a credit tenant, meaning one of the major credit rating agencies (S&P, Moody’s, Fitch) has assigned a rating to the long-term debt of the corporation guaranteeing the lease.

 A few common examples of STNL investments include fast food restaurants (McDonald’s, Taco Bell), corner pharmacies (Walgreens, CVS), banks (Chase), urgent care facilities, and corporate headquarters.

 Sometimes the investor only owns the land (ground lease) and other times he also owns the building (fee interest).
 The tenant is responsible for 100% of the operating expenses of the property and generally pays most of those expenses directly.